snowkeeper/tag-search/README.md

     class: 'anchor' //class for the anchor
 }
 ```
-There is an event to add tags:
+There is also an event to add tags:
 ```javascript
 events.emit('tag-search:tag', {
 	tag: '.create-anchor-links :header', //jquery selector